-The course is designed for students with a sound background at GCSE level (or equivalent) in Science and Mathematics who wish to extend their knowledge of the most fundamental of the experimental sciences.
+This course is designed for students with a sound background at GCSE level (or equivalent) in Science and Mathematics who wish to extend their knowledge of the most fundamental of the experimental sciences.
 Practical work forms an important part of the course and is used to both illuminate and extend the theory.
-The pace of delivery of the course will be brisk and students will be encouraged to develop good self-discipline with regard to consolidating work covered in the lectures including atomic structure, quantum physics, radioactivity and astrophysics.
+The pace of delivery of the course will be brisk and you will be encouraged to develop good self-discipline with regard to consolidating work covered in the lectures.